Manic (Halsey album): Background and composition

 During a question-and-answer session on August 7, 2019, she stated that the album is "less dystopian fantasy world" and that it reflects her current worldview.
 In her Rolling Stone cover story, Halsey stated that Manic is a sampling of "hip-hop, rock, country, fucking everything—because it's so manic.
 It's soooooo manic.
 It's literally just, like, whatever the fuck I felt like making; there was no reason I couldn't make it".
 She revealed the album title on her social media on September 12, 2019, along with an official link to a website with the album title.
 The website contained a livestream of the singer painting the album cover.
 The album has 16 tracks on the standard edition.
 She revealed the tracklist on December 3, 2019, and went live on Instagram shortly after to discuss the album and answer fan questions.
-During the live, she stated that the album is very personal in which saying, "I feel like you guys have really given me the chance this year to express myself more and be myself in a way that I don't know if I’ve really felt like I have been able to since my first album".
+During the live, she stated that the album is very personal: she said "I feel like you guys have really given me the chance this year to express myself more and be myself in a way that I don't know if I’ve really felt like I have been able to since my first album".
 She also stated that fans would get to meet a part of her that she's been really excited to show.
 When asked what her favorite song is, she said that the most personal one is "More", and not being able to pick just one, she listed some of her favorites which include, "I Hate Everybody", "929", "Killing Boys", and "Dominic's Interlude".
 The album was revealed to have three features including Dominic Fike, Alanis Morissette, and Suga of BTS.
 Halsey described them as "People who really represent different parts of my psyche and different parts of my personality in so many different ways".

 Manic is a "busy album" and a "raw and honest look into Halsey's head and heart", on which she explores many genres, including "electro-pop, sparkly ballads, hip-hop, twang, and '90s alt rock" and "everything from Lilith Fair folk guitar to South Korean rap".
 Lyrically, it deals with the singer's struggles with bipolar disorder (previously known as manic depression).

-On September 29, 2020, the Expanded Edition of Manic was released in honor of Halsey's birthday.
+On September 29, 2020, the expanded edition of Manic was released in honor of Halsey's birthday.
 The expanded version features the 16 songs on the original version as well as the deluxe limited edition songs "Wipe Your Tears" and "I'm Not Mad", Halsey's "Be Kind" collaboration with Marshmello, the Juice Wrld and Illenium remixes of "Without Me", the acoustic versions of "Graveyard" and "You Should Be Sad", and stripped versions of "Alanis' Interlude", "Without Me", "Graveyard", and "3AM".